 For many students, college provides a unique time and opportunity for exploring various facets of their personal identities, which includes sexual identity, gender expression, and more.
 The Office for Intercultural Engagement is committed to creating an inclusive environment for all members of the LGBTQ+ (lesbian, gay, trans, non-binary, queer and beyond) community.
 This page offers resources for support, advocacy, campus involvement, and information for the queer community and their allies.

-The Center for Intercultural & Civic Engagement offers both professional staff and student-lead presentations and workshops related to engaging and understanding LGBTQ+ identities and issues (e.g. gender identity and pronouns; sexual orientation; identity development; mental health; etc) at the foundational/introductory level.
+The Center for Student Support offers both professional staff and student-lead presentations and workshops related to engaging and understanding LGBTQ+ identities and issues (e.g. gender identity and pronouns; sexual orientation; identity development; mental health; etc) at the foundational/introductory level.

-If you have any questions or concerns, or if you are interested in learning more, please contact the Center for Intercultural and Civic Engagement.
+If you have any questions or concerns, or if you are interested in learning more, please contact the Director for Intercultural Engagement, Vivie Nguyen.